GoogleCloudPlatform/cloud-foundation-fabric/blueprints/data-solutions/composer-2/README.md

 # Customizations

+## VPC
+If a shared VPC is not configured, a VPC will be created within the project.
+The following IP ranges will be used:
+- Cloudsql: `10.20.10.0/24`
+- GKE: `10.20.11.0/28`

+Change the code as needed to match your needed configuration, remember that these addresses should not overlap with any other range used in network.
 ## Shared VPC
 As is often the case in real-world configurations, this blueprint accepts as input an existing [`Shared-VPC`](https://cloud.google.com/vpc/docs/shared-vpc) via the `network_config` variable.